sjcrank/fluxate/README.md

 });
 ```

 Actions may have one or more preExecHandlers which are functions to be called prior to executing the Action.
-Each handler will be provided the arguments that are supplied to the Action and is expected to return true if the Action may proceed or false if it should be canceled.
+Each handler will be provided the arguments that are supplied to the Action and is expected to return a truthy value if the Action should be cancelled.

 ```javascript
 var updateMaxRowsAction = fluxate.createAction({